It’s been a minute, hasn’t it? Not really exciting to report on 30 minute handwalks with P and basic flatwork rides with S.

 S is doing well- we’ve gone to Trainer B’s a few times and his honesty to fences has allowed Trainer B to fill in an important hole in my jump position- the hip hinge.
 Something completely new to me, really.
-When you ride P, you almost have to be behind the motion if you want to have a prayer of staying on should he decide to forego leaving the ground.

 So the last couple lessons have just been grids upon grids upon grids.
 S is not as athletically gifted as P, so when the fences got higher (3′) the sound effects were quite hilarious.
 But he’s a trier and I really appreciate the opportunity to ride him.